openstf/STFService.apk/README.md

 # STFService.apk

+# Warning

+This repository was superseded by https://github.com/DeviceFarmer/STFService.apk

 **STFService.apk** is both an Android [Service](http://developer.android.com/guide/components/services.html) and a CLI-runnable "agent" application providing various services and event streams for [STF](https://github.com/openstf/stf).
 While it would usually make sense to separate these various services into their own components, we're trying to keep resource usage lower by bundling our services into a single package.

 ## Features